vmurigneu/shotgun_ga_workflow/README.md

 * A SAM file with the results of the mapping of the sequences on the reference database

-Visualisation of results with KRONA plots.
+Visualisation of results with Krona plots.

 ## 2. Extraction of functional information ([HUMAnN2](https://huttenhower.sph.harvard.edu/humann2/))